AndreRudolph/impulsephp-doc/docs/components_el_wiring.md

 <h5><a id="type">type()</a></h5>

 The probably most used and useful functions is the type function.
-It works almost similar as the instanceOf() function below with one exception.
+It works almost similar as the <a href="#instanceOf">instanceOf()</a> function below with one exception.
 It compares only the short name of the class (like Radio in the example below) instead of its full qualified namespace.

 <div class="code-header">
 	<div class="container-fluid">